chbh-opensource/mri-on-bear-edu/docs/workshop1/intro-to-bluebear.md

   <img src="../../assets/images/workshop1/intro-to-bluebear/bluebear_gui_launch.png" alt="BEAR GUI Launch" width="900" height="300">
 </p>

-Once you have launched the BlueBEAR GUI, you are in a Linux environment, on a Linux Desktop.
-The next sections will introduce you to how navigate and use this environment.
+Once you have launched the BlueBEAR GUI, you are now in a Linux environment, on a Linux Desktop.
+The following section will guide you on navigating and using this environment effectively.

 !!! info "Re-launching the BlueBEAR GUI"
     In the main window of the BlueBEAR portal you will be able to see that you have an Interactive session running (the information above will remain there).
 This is important as if you close the Linux Desktop by mistake, you can click on Launch BlueBEAR GUI again to open it.